 The proposed MPD amendments do not create negative fiscal impacts on the City.
 No environmental impacts result from the MPD amendments.
-The proposed amendments are administrative and there are no substantive changes to overall density or building height.
+The proposed amendments are administrative and there are no substantive changes to development parameters such as overall density or building height.